evkx/evkx.github.io/content/models/mercedes/eqs/EQS_500_4MATIC/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 415mm, and the rear discs are 378mm.

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+You can choose between two stopping modes for one-pedal driving.
+Hold mode stops the car completely using friction brakes and  roll mode causes the vehicle to roll until it stops by itself.

 ## Exterior